Dynamic toolset

 Section titled “What each call returns”| Call | What the assistant receives | How the assistant should use it |

-gitlab_search_tools | A ranked list of canonical action IDs with the backing meta-tool, domain, action, schema URI, destructive flag, required params, usage hints, related actions, optional explanations, and score | Pick the best domain.action candidate and describe it before execution |
+| gitlab_find_action | Ranked canonical action IDs with exact input_schema, backing meta-tool, domain, action, schema URI, destructive flag, required params, usage hints, examples, optional explanations, and score | Pick the best domain.action candidate and build params from the schema |

-gitlab_execute_tool | The existing action response from the backing handler, usually Markdown plus structured JSON | Use the returned data to answer the user, or repair from isError: true feedback |
+| gitlab_execute_action | The existing action response from the backing handler, usually Markdown plus structured JSON | Use the returned data to answer the user, or repair from isError: true feedback |

-Search and describe are deliberately cheap compared with advertising every GitLab operation in tools/list.
+Find is deliberately cheap compared with advertising every GitLab operation in tools/list.
 The model pays for detailed schemas only when it needs a specific action.

 How search finds actions

-Section titled “How search finds actions”gitlab_search_tools is more than a substring search.
+Section titled “How search finds actions”gitlab_find_action is more than a substring search.
 It indexes canonical IDs, split ID words, backing meta-tool names, domains, action names, aliases, tags, required params, optional params, schema property names, schema enum values, compact schema descriptions, and internal backend metadata.

 The ranking pipeline: